Genusbiz/docs/example-article.md

 ````

 # Example article
-All articles should start with a meta data sesction for search engine optimization, see the article [metadata-for-search-engine-optimization](metadata-for-search-engine-optimization.md).
+All articles should start with a meta data section for search engine optimization, see the article [metadata-for-search-engine-optimization](metadata-for-search-engine-optimization.md).

-The first heading in an article shoulb an H1 heading.
+The first heading in an article should be an H1 heading.
 An article will typically start with a short paragraph describing the content of the article.

 Remember to update the _toc.yml_ in _developers/_ or _users/_